getnelson/nelson/docs/src/hugo/content/documentation/api.md

     </tr>
     <tr>
       <td><code>415 Unsupported Media Type</code></td>
-      <td>Returned if a request did not send an acceptable media type.Requests with a JSON body should send a <code>Content-Type: application/json</code> header.
+      <td>Returned if a request did not send an acceptable media type.
+Requests with a JSON body should send a <code>Content-Type: application/json</code> header.
       <br />
       <br />
       <pre><code>{"message":"No media type specified in Content-Type header.
 Expected one of the following media ranges: application/json"}</code></pre>